How to daisy-chain Touch Boards

-Find out how to play more than 12 tracks with the Touch Board
+Find out how to play more than 12 tracks with more Touch Boards

 The 12 electrodes on the Touch Board allow you to play 12 tracks when you touch each electrode.
-If you want to play more than 12 tracks, then there are two methods to consider: The first is playing random tracks from a folder for each electrode, and the second method is connecting two or more Touch Boards together.
-In this tutorial we will explain both methods to you.
+If you want to play more than 12 tracks, try connecting two or more Touch Boards together.

 Step 1 Setting up the Touch Board